-The D major scale Guitar is a scale that is quite important to learn since it is often used in many songs and compositions.
+The D major scale in Guitar is a scale that is quite important to learn since it is often used in many songs and compositions.
 The key of D major is considered to be of a happy mood as is mostly the case with every other major scale.
-Two of the notes in the D major key is shifted up by one semi-tone.
+Two of the D major scale notes is shifted up by one semi-tone.
 These notes are C# and F#.
-So, the D major key has two sharps and therefore the D major scale can be called a two-sharp scale.
+So, the D major key has two sharps and therefore this scale can be called a two-sharp scale.
+In this blog you will learn different notes in D major scale, it’s positions and how to play all these different D major scale positions on your guitar.

 Songs in the key of D Major

-There are a variety of songs created in the key of D major and uses the D major scale.
+There are a variety of songs created in the D major scale.
 This scale is perfect for guitarists who want to jam along with songs created in the key of D major because there’s so many of them.
 Some songs in the D major key that come to mind are One Last Breath (Creed), Everybody Hurts (R.E.M), Open Your Eyes (Alter Bridge), Crazy Little Thing Called Love (Queen), Drifting (Andy McKee), Thinking Out Loud (Ed Sheeran), All My Days (Alexi Murdock), Love Story (Taylor Swift), Dear Prudence (Beatles) and Summer Of ’69 (Bryan Adams).

-Playing some of these lovely songs require prior knowledge of the notes in the D major scale.
+Playing some of these lovely songs require prior knowledge in the D major scale notes.
 These are formed using the concept of intervals (tones and semi-tones).

 Notes in the scale of D Major

-To figure out all the notes in the D major scale, it’s better to play them all on one string – the 4th string which when played open is the root note D. Here’s a fret-board diagram that shows all the notes in the D major scale if played from the open D string all the way to the 12th fret.
+To figure out all the notes in the major scale D, it’s better to play them all on one string – the 4th string which when played open is the root note D. Here’s a fret-board diagram that shows all the D major scale notes if played from the open D string all the way to the 12th fret.

-So, to play the D major scale, start by playing the 4th string open.
+So, to play this scale in guitar, start by playing the 4th string open.
 Then play the next note which will be two frets higher (a tone).
 So, press the 2nd fret with the fretting hand (that holds down the strings on the fret-board) and pluck the same string.
 The next note (F#) is also a tone apart.
 So play F# on the 4th fret.

 The note after that is only a semi-tone away.
 So play G on the next immediate fret.
 The next three notes A, B and C# are all a tone apart as well.
 So go ahead and play these notes on the 7th, 9th and 11th frets.
 The last note is only a tone apart.
 So play the last highest sounding note (D) on the 12th fret.

-Given below is the tablatures for the D major scale.
+Given below is the tablatures for the D major scale in guitar.

 The italic numbers represent the finger numbers of the fretting hand.
 This is what the numbers mean: